 Ways to Buy Shinkansen Tickets

-Now that you have an idea of which Shinkansen or bullet trains to take, the next question you might ask is where to buy the tickets.
+Now that you have an idea of which Shinkansen or bullet trains to take, the next question is, where to buy the tickets.

-Comparing the prices between the two, JAPANiCAN is actually the cheapest as the price turns out to be 11,500 JPY each way (if bought round trip) on Nozomi bullet trains.
+Comparing the prices, JAPANiCAN is actually the cheapest as the price turns out to be 11,500 JPY each way on the fastest Nozomi bullet trains.

-AUTHOR’S TIP: It is important to remember that when traveling during the holidays or during peak seasons, it is recommended that you buy your tickets a couple of days in advance and a reserved seat.
+Pro Tip: When traveling during Japanese holidays, it is recommended that you buy your bullet train tickets a couple of days in advance and a reserved seat.
 You don’t want to be changing your seat at every stop when new passengers come in only to take your seat because it was reserved for them.
-Even worse, when it’s holiday or peak season and train is packed, you will have to stand up or sit down on the floor the entire ride.
+Even worse, when it’s holiday or peak season, (i.e. Golden Week) and the train is packed, you will have to stand up or sit down on the floor the entire ride.
 Good luck with that.

 Shinkansen Table Summary